 Let's play a fun word association game.
 The first one is Rihanna.
 If you're like us, you immediately think of the words "stunning," "inspiring," "talented," "bold," "cool," "confident," must we go on?
-From her music to her design collaborations to her Fenty Beauty drop earlier this season, it kind of seems like she's a real-life Wonder Woman who has never felt the dread of mortal pressure, doubt, or insecurity.
+From her music to her design collaborations to her Fenty Beauty drop, it kind of seems like she's a real-life Wonder Woman who has never felt the dread of mortal pressure, doubt, or insecurity.

 According to Rihanna herself, though, that's not exactly true.
 She recently sat down with InStyle to talk all things style and beauty, and like always, she didn't disappoint.
 She opened up about her favorite makeup product of all time, the inspiration behind the Fenty Beauty line, and how she struggled to find a sense of confidence and independence.
 It's true—even RiRi didn't always feel like she had it all figured out.
 Keep reading to see our favorite revelations that Rihanna shared.